Abecid/abecid.github.io/docs/_posts/2022-09-06-gazeestimationnormalization.md

 Since scaling does not affect the rotation matrix, the head rotation matrix after normalization is computed only with rotation as
 $$R_{n} = RR_{r}$$

-**A modified version of data nomalization for 2d images is proposed**
+**A modified version of data normalization for 2d images is proposed**
 Propose to only rotate the original gaze vector to obtain the normalized gaze vector **without scaling matrix**.
 $$g_{n} = Rg_{r}$$